Amma I Love You: Plot

-Meanwhile, a group of doctors who manage a mental health centre uses the patients for their illegal medical experiments, which are found by Siddhu with the help of a beggar who stays there by pretending to be a mentally challenged girl.
-Knowing this, The doctors hire a contract killer named Arun Kale to murder Siddhu.
-Meanwhile, Puttappa spots Siddhu leading a beggar's life and learns that he is trying to save Annapoorna's life by living as a beggar.
-Realizing that he would miss the opportunity to inherit Annapoorna's wealth.
-Puttappa also hires Arun Kale to finish Siddhu.
-Siddhu and Bindu meet each other where they are cornered by Arun Kale and his goons, who tries to kill him but accidentally stabs Bindu, who is then admitted to the hospital.
-Siddhu, who is yet to complete his beggar life, is left hopeless as he is unable to pay the hospital expenses for Bindu, but his beggar friends give him some money to help Siddhu.
+Meanwhile, a group of doctors who manage a mental health centre use the patients for their illegal medical experiments, which are discovered by Siddhu with the help of a beggar who stays there by pretending to be a mentally challenged girl.
+After finding out about this, the doctors hire a contract killer named Arun Kale to murder Siddhu.
+Meanwhile, Puttappa spots Siddhu leading a beggar's life and learns that he is trying to save Annapoorna's life by doing so.
+Realizing that he would miss the opportunity to inherit Annapoorna's wealth, Puttappa also hires Arun Kale to finish Siddhu.
+Siddhu and Bindu meet each other where they are cornered by Arun Kale and his goons, who try to kill him but accidentally stab Bindu, who is then admitted to the hospital.
+Siddhu, who is yet to complete his term as a beggar, is left hopeless as he is unable to pay the hospital expenses for Bindu, but his beggar friends give him some money to help out.
 The mental health centre is closed and the doctors, Arun Kale and Puttappa are arrested by police.